apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 You may also have the option to define attributes and their relevant name format globally via CAS properties.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#saml-idp).

-### Attribute Friendly Names
+### Attribute Names

-Attribute friendly names can be specified per relying party in the service registry.
-If there is no friendly name defined for the attribute, the attribute name will be used instead in its place.
-Note that the name of the attribute is one that is designed to be released to the service provider, specially if the original attribute is *mapped* to a different name.
+Attribute names can be specified per relying party in the service registry.
+If there is no name defined for the attribute, the attribute name known to CAS will be used instead in its place.
+Note that the name of the attribute is one that is designed to be released to the service provider.
+In any case, the attribute name known to CAS will be used as the attribute's friendly name.

 ```json
 {